 The aim of the Well-being of Future Generations Act 2015 is to improve the social, economic, environmental and cultural well-being of Wales.
 As one of the statutory partners on nine Public Service Boards, we supported the development of the Local Well-being Plans.
-The Service has completed the first Self-Assessment as required by the commissioner.
+The Service completed the first Self-Assessment as required by the commissioner.

-The services wellbeing statement is published in the Strategic Plan 2018-2023 which is available on our website.
+The Services wellbeing statement is published in the Strategic Plan 2019-2024 which is available on our website.

-We are also working with local health boards to share information to identify the extent of unreported injuries resulting from fires to enable identification of potential vulnerable people or higher risk premises.
+We continue to work with local health boards to share information to identify the extent of unreported injuries resulting from fires to enable identification of potential vulnerable people or higher risk premises.

-As one of the statutory partners on nine Public Service Boards, we will have supported the local Well-being Plans, and have evidenced through annual review how the goals are being achieved.
+As one of the statutory partners on nine Public Service Boards, we continue to support the local Well-being Plans, and have evidenced through annual review how the goals are being achieved.
 We have ensured that we are able to deliver against the needs and expectations of each Public Service Board's objectives without impacting on the day-to-day service delivery of the organisation.